Michaelangel007/easing/README.md

     },
 ```

-There are some variations, depending on how much inlining of variables you want to do:
+There are some variations, depending on how much inlining of terms you want to do:

 * With `m = p-1`: